 In the modern times, tourism is the fastest-growing sector in the Pamir Mountain Ranges as it is one of the leading economic sectors published by the New York Times.
 The Murghab Ecotourism Association provides tourism-related information about the Eastern Pamir Region.
 Moreover, the Pamir Highway is the world’s second highest international road, which runs from Dushanbe located in Tajikistan to the Osh in Kyrgyzstan, and it is the only main supply route for the region.
 The Great Silk Road also crosses a number of mountain ranges in Pamirs.

 One can see the mountain goat, sheep, blue sheep, and urial in this region.
 Other animals found here are Ibexes, markhors, brown bears, wolves, and snow leopards.
-The birds in the mountain ranges are Lammergeiers, which is a bearded vulture, while Himalayan Griffons, partridges, snow cocks, migratory waterfowl, and pheasants are also found here.
+The birds in the mountain ranges are Lammergeiers, which is a bearded vulture, while Himalayan Griffons, partridges, migratory waterfowl, and pheasants are also found here.

 With the break-up of the Soviet Union, the region faced a crisis of food insecurity, and this has also put up a negative impact on the environment as well.
 The famous Pamir trees are being cut for supporting the livelihoods of the people, and with the clearing of vegetation there is a loss of soil as the areas are exposed to sun, rain, and wind.
 Moreover, with the release of carbon from burning of the trees as fuel, all the more harm is being caused to the global environment.

 Your Harvard CitationRemember to italicize the title of this article in your Harvard citation.